Create and size the network

 Cold district heating, part 1: create a cold district heating network in VICUS Districts and define the pipe dimensions

-This tutorial shows how a cold district heating network is created in VICUS Districts.
-In the first step, the consumers and the network are drawn, and then the pipe sizing is performed.
+This part shows how a cold district heating network is created in VICUS Districts.
+In the first step, the consumers and the network are drawn, and then a pipe sizing is performed.

 As a starting point, we use a project in which an OpenStreetMap section and a development plan for a new-build area have already been imported.